Beapi-io/beapi-bench/README.md

 ~~~~

 ## Graph Types
-- TESTTIME (-g TESTTIME) : This test is perfect for showing 'rampup' from ZERO.
+- TIME (-g TIME) : This test is perfect for showing 'rampup' from ZERO.
 If you have a server that just started up and you want to test how quickly it ramps up, this is the test you run.
 This shows 'requests per second / time taken for entire test'

 ![alt text](https://github.com/orubel/logos/blob/master/beapibench2.png)

-- TESTOVERTIME (-g TESTOVERTIME) : This is an all purpose test that can be run anytime and shows each test in comparison to all other tests.
+- TOTALTIME (-g TOTALTIME) : This is an all purpose test that can be run anytime and shows each test in comparison to all other tests.
 It shows 'requests per second / test current totaltime'

 ![alt text](https://github.com/orubel/logos/blob/master/beapibench.png)